Korfball: Continental championships

 IKF promotes four continental championships: European Korfball Championship, All-Africa Korfball Championship, Pan-American Korfball Championship and Asia-Oceania Korfball Championship.

-Europa Cup for Clubs
+International club competitions

-Every year the IKF organises the Europa Cup for national champions (clubs).
+The IKF used to organize the Europa Cup competition for national champions (clubs) every year.
 The Europa Cup was organized for the first time in 1967, and was won by Ons Eibernest from the Netherlands.
 The winner of the last edition was Fortuna/Delta Logistiek, which won the 2020 edition.

 PKC from Papendrecht, the Netherlands, have won the championship the most times, a record 12 wins in total.

 Until now, the winning team was either from the Netherlands or Belgium, with respectively 45 and 6 Europa Cups.
 The only club from the United Kingdom to reach the final was Mitcham Korfball Club from London.
 Mitcham lost the final against Catbavrienden from Belgium in 1998.

+On 25 January 2022 IKF announced the introduction of the IKF Europe Korfball Champions League meant as a replacement for the IKF Europa Cup and IKF Europa Shield competitions.
+The first edition of the competition was the 2022/2023 edition.

 Beach korfball

 For beach korfball, the rules of the game differ slightly from those of regular korfball.
 Each team has 4 starting players and up to 4 substitutes.
 The field of play is 20 metres by 10 metres, and goals are to be placed 4 metres from the end line.
 Matches consist of two halves of 6 minutes with a 1-minute rest.

 Each team has 4 players in the field, two men and two women.
 Players can be substituted at any time.

 Furthermore, if a goal is scored from a 2-point zone, a two-point goal is awarded.
 Free shots can both be executed at the standard Free Shot line, or at the spot where the fault was made by the opponent.

 The current Beach Korfball World Champion is Poland, who won the World Beach Korfball Championship in Nador, Morocco in 2022.
 13 teams were represented with Portugal taking silver and Belgium bronze.